 To understand the rationale for and effect of a Dynamic Volatility Adjustment (DVA), it is necessary to revisit the volatility adjustment (VA) which is a measure that was introduced as part of the Omnibus II package to ensure the appropriate treatment of insurance products with long-term guarantees under Solvency II.

 The VA is an adjustment to the risk-free discount rate used to calculate the value of the insurer’s liabilities.
-It is derived from the prevailing credit spreads of European insurer’s portfolios.
+It is derived from the prevailing credit spreads of European insurers portfolios.
 As such, the size of the VA and therefore the value of the insurer’s liabilities are sensitive to changes in credit spreads.

-For an insurer applying the VA, an increase in credit spreads will have two impacts: 1) a decrease in the value of the corporate bond portfolio and 2) a decrease in the value of the liabilities (due to an increased VA).
-From a balance sheet perspective, the decreases in the value of the assets is offset by the decrease in the value of the liabilities.
+For an insurer applying the VA, an increase in credit spreads should have two impacts: 1) a decrease in the value of the corporate bond portfolio and 2) a decrease in the value of the liabilities (due to an increased VA).
+From a balance sheet perspective, the decrease in the value of the assets is offset by the decrease in the value of the liabilities.
 Recognising and accounting for the impact on the value of the liabilities, as well as the assets, has the economically justified effect of reducing the impact on the insurer’s own funds and solvency position.
+It is also consistent with the standard formula calculations for interest rate and currency risk where the off-setting effects between assets and liabilities are modelled.

 The standard formula capital requirements for spread risk are calculated using a scenario as the described; the impact on the insurer’s balance sheet of an increase in credit spreads.
 However, under the current formulation, insurers must assume that the VA remains constant; the increase in credit spreads is assumed to only apply to the assets.
 The assumption of a constant VA clearly results in an overstatement of the capital charge.

 The DVA is a tool which enables insurers to model the impact of increased spreads on the VA in the stress scenario ie. to calculate the increase in the VA which would occur in the prescribed scenario.
 The value of the insurer’s liabilities is then recalculated using the increased VA and the decrease included in the spread risk capital requirements.
+A pre-requisite of the implementation of a DVA approach is that it should result in positive risk management outcomes and deter poor risk management.

+The effect of the DVA could be enhanced even further if the VA calculation methodology is improved as part of the 2020 Review.

 Operationally, the inclusion of a DVA into the standard formula should be a straightforward.
 As the EC already publishes the VA on a quarterly basis, it would add to this a publication of a DVA.
 Insurers would then simply calculate the difference in the value of their liabilities using the VA and DVA and subtract from the existing capital requirement for the assets.

 In both the DVA and MA calculations, the insurer recognises the impact of the spread changes on both the assets and liabilities in its capital calculations.
 The inclusion of the impact on the value of liabilities in the capital calculation effectively transforms some of the spread risk into default risk.
 This is because the impact of changes in credit spreads on the value of the liabilities is typically the opposite of the impact on the assets.

+Insurance Europe highlights that it does not support any changes to the scope or calibration of the spread risk submodule.
+It does not support the inclusion of capital charges for sovereign bond investments in the standard formula.

 The 2020 Review of Solvency II